bkeith-bch/adetfs-fitbit-tool/README.md

 ### CSV and JSON output:

 Software will save one CSV file for each day for each user with the extracted data.
 Non-existing data will be empty.
 In the case of sleep data, if any, then software will save also JSON file for each day for each user.
 Each CSV file will be named as 'userid_YYYY_MM_DD_all_data.csv' and JSON file as 'sleep_stats_userid_YYYY_MM_DD.json'.
 If file is already existing name will contain '_copy' at the end.
+All files will be saved to folder called 'data\user_id'.
+Path for this folder can be configured inside properties.ini

 ### Error handling: